-Separate property is property that you and your spouse own individually and was never shared.
-Properties that can make into this list include inherited property, property acquired after the date of legal separation or divorce, or assets acquired before the two of you got married.
+Separate property is a property that you and your spouse own individually and was never shared.
+Properties that can make it into this list include inherited property, property acquired after the date of legal separation or divorce, or assets acquired before the two of you got married.

 One way most spouses protect their separate property is through prenuptial agreements.
 However, it can sometimes become a killjoy to the relationship.
 So what other options do you have if you want to keep your assets and money separate while still married?
 Here are some tips.

 Keep Your Premarital or Inherited Assets Totally Separate

 “Comingling” is often viewed as “gambling losses” to one spouse, and “lottery winnings” to the other.
 If you mix funds that you owned before the marriage with your earnings or joint funds, then start counting your losses.
 The entire account will automatically become marital/community property and that divorce may ruin you financially.